tech-greedy/generate-car/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --single                      When enabled, it indicates that the input is a single file or folder to be included in full, instead of a spec JSON (default: false)
+   --input value, -i value       When --single is specified, this is the file or folder to be included in full.
+Otherwise this is a JSON file containing the list of files to be included in the car archive (default: "-")
-   --input value, -i value       File to read list of files, or '-' if from stdin (default: "-") --piece-size value, -s value  Target piece size, default to minimum possible value (default: 0) --out-dir value, -o value     Output directory to save the car file (default: ".")
+   --piece-size value, -s value  Target piece size, default to minimum possible value (default: 0) --out-dir value, -o value     Output directory to save the car file (default: ".")
    --tmp-dir value, -t value     Optionally copy the files to a temporary (and much faster) directory